About us

 The choir has been on many foreign tours including to Poland, South Africa, and Italy, and has justly been referred to as “London’s most versatile choir”.

-Musical director – Ronald Corp OBE
+Musical director – William Vann

 Patron – HRH The Duke of Gloucester